- Constitution and General Rules

 - Solo, small ensemble and other contests may be organised by any band, NIBA Branch, League or Association.
 The organisers of such events shall make their own arrangements to verify player registrations.
 Organisers shall seek permission from the NIBA to use the NIBA Registry Database in this respect.

-- Any band will be permitted to play a maximum of two guest players at a contest.
+- Any band will be permitted to play a maximum of two guest players plus an additional maximum of one percussion player at a contest.
 A player may only play as a guest player with one band in any contest.
+In addition, bands competing in Grade 3, 4 or 5 will also be permitted to play a maximum of two additional players, but they must be ‘legacy’ players.
+A legacy player is defined as a player who was registered with the competing band at the age of 18 or under and then subsequently registered to play for a higher Grade band.
 Guest players must be registered players of the NIBA or another formally constituted similar organisation that operates a similar formal player registration system recognised by the NIBA.
 On the day of competition, guest players may be played from bands of any type in the same grade as, or a lower grade than, the band desiring to use them.
 Bands competing in Grade 4 or 5 may also play guest players from bands no more than one grade higher than that in which they are competing.
 For the purposes of this rule Melody Accordion, Melody Flute, and Melody Plus Flute Bands will be regarded as Grade 4.
+Percussion guests can be played from any band regardless of grade and instrumentation.
 The grade of any band from which a guest player is played will be regarded as that in which it last competed in a contest held under NIBA rules.
 Guest players may not be requested from a band that has never competed in a contest held under NIBA rules.
 Professional musicians, as defined under Contest Rule 4, will not be permitted to play as guest players.

 Schedule of Annual Subscription